 I wear eyeshadow pretty often, but primer is a step that I skip semi-regularly because I’ve been using a lot of cream/liquid eyeshadows lately.
 But whenever I reached for a palette, I used this first.
 It applies sheer, so it doesn’t cancel out any discoloration you might have on your eyelids.
 However, there are tinted versions now.

 But will I rebuy it?
 Alas, I wasn’t impressed.
 When I’m wearing bolder colors and I want my color to stay true though the day, I much prefer my Essence I Love Colour Intensifying Eyeshadow Base which costs a whopping $3.49 at Ulta.
 It does a better job of cancelling out the veins on my eyes and making my eyeshadow stick and stay vibrant for an unbeatable price.

 I put this in the makeup category instead of skincare because… reasons?
 I don’t know, it just felt right.
 Anyway, this was a Target impulse buy because it was on clearance.
 In addition to taking your eye makeup off, it’s supposed to “clean the delicate eye area while treating lashes,” which… happened, I guess?
 I don’t know, for some reason I felt like it would help my lashes grow.
 Blame the word Nourish in the name, I guess.

 But will I rebuy it?
 No. I already double cleanse at night, so this added a superfluous step.
 My evening routine is complicated enough as it is.

 I foresee there being far more empties in this category.
-I’m coasting into my mid-thirties with a face that still get confused for a college student every once in a while, so I’d like to extend that Barcelos glow (my father doesn’t look his age and his chain smoking father didn’t, either) for as long as I can.
-Though really, I’m less about anti-aging and more about self-care and maintainance.
+I’m coasting into my mid-thirties with a face that still gets confused for a college student every once in a while, so I’d like to extend that Barcelos glow (my father doesn’t look his age and his chain smoking father didn’t, either) for as long as I can.
+Though really, I’m less about anti-aging and more about self-care and maintenance.